JereKuusela/valheim-world_edit_commands/publish/README.md

 - `visual=item id,variant`: Sets item stands to have this item (including enemy weapons).
 Not all items work without Item Stand All Items mod.

 Note: Creatures reset their style when attacking.

+For Structure Tweaks mod:

+- `collision=true/false`: Sets whether the object has collision.
+Without a value, toggles the collision.
+- `growth=big/big_bad/default/small/small_bad`: Overrides the plant visual wear (and prevents growth).
+- `interact=true/false`: Sets whether the object can be interacted with.
+Without a value, toggles the interactability.
+- `show=true/false`: Sets whether the object is visible.
+Without a value, toggles the visibility.
+- `wear=default/broken/damaged/healthy`: Overrides the object visual wear.

 ### Examples